infinitwav

 What is in the download are 9 of the songs from the session, and the original Dri-Karere Ran (with Skatem Le) version of the band’s namesake song.
 That song was digitized from a 40-year-old cassette tape.
 The songs in the digital download were remastered with a Pre Sonus Studio One DAW.

-In the picture above, from left to right: Killean, Jikki, Marc and Larry
+In the picture above, from left to right: Killean, Jikki, Marc and Larry in 2010.

 I titled the digital download Yokwe Dri-Majel for three reasons.
 Yokwe can mean hello, goodbye, and love.
 The hello is for all Dri-Majel who don’t know anything about Dri-Karere Ran.
 The goodbye is because at some point in the not-too-distant future, the Marshall Islands will sink beneath the surface of the Pacific as climate change raises sea level.
 The nation will live on in a rapidly expanding Marshallese diaspora.
 Love is what will hold the nation together.